 In addition to being a fun way to watch your panels power your home, monitoring systems allow you to recognize potential performance issues and ensure maximum electricity production.
 There are two forms of monitoring system: on-site monitors, where the system is installed with your panels, and remote monitors, where your system is tracked through the cloud and can be monitored online.

-Many homeowners interested in solar in 2016 want to include some form of energy storage that will allow their solar panels to offer power during night time and disadvantageous weather.
+Many homeowners interested in solar want to include some form of energy storage that will allow their solar panels to offer power during night time and disadvantageous weather.
 While many states offer net metering, which allows homeowners to use the electrical power grid as backup storage for their solar array, adding a battery to your solar system can make more sense or may be your only storage option in some cases.
 Solar-plus-storage, also referred to as solar batteries, are typically offered as either lead acid or lithium ion technologies (such as the Tesla Powerwall).
 Price and efficiency are the deciding factors between the two options – lithium ion is the current favorite with regard to popularity but is undoubtedly more expensive.

 How much will your solar energy technology and equipment cost?